Utility Bill OCR API: Developer Guide to JSON Extraction

 Design a Schema That Matches Real Utility Bills

-A production utility bill JSON API should not collapse everything into a thin record like provider, account number, bill date, and total.
-Real utility bills carry document-level facts, service-location facts, meter-level facts, usage calculations, and charge logic that often vary by provider.
-If you want utility bill OCR to JSON output that survives downstream mapping and audit review, separate those layers instead of flattening them.
+For production, do not collapse utility-bill extraction into a thin record with only provider, account number, bill date, and total.
+Real bills carry document-level facts, service-location facts, meter-level facts, usage calculations, and provider-specific charge logic.
+Separate those layers so the JSON can survive downstream mapping and audit review.

 A practical schema usually works best with four distinct groups: